INFORMSJoC/2024.0546/src/Comp/DaE/readme.md

 # Manual for DAE
 DAE is the insightful approach of Leung (2020) that computes pairwise stable networks in problems with a sparse structure. i.e. the utility function of each agent only depends on his direct connections.
-Its basic idea is to first figure out the links that are surely to be absent or built.
+Its basic idea is to first figure out the links that are robustly absent or built.
 These links decompose the whole network into smaller ones, to which we then conduct an exhaustive searching.

 # Technical details